Aunty Carol’s disgusting Crumb- as part of the Weird and Wonderful Festival

 Surreally, the crumb gets progressively bigger.
 Peculiarly, the cleaning utensils get smaller, time fluctuates strangely, sound oscillates abnormally.
 Mum comes home…but things are still very weird.
 Don’t mention the bunnies or the smell coming from the toilet.

-TW: this play explores themes of modern day parenting, child neglect, obsessive cleaning and drug use.
+TW: This play explores themes of modern day parenting, child neglect, obsessive cleaning and drug use.

 Written By Pete Cole